External factors force pause in Iran nuclear talks, EU says | Politics

 External factors force pause in Iran nuclear talks, EU says

-Iran and world powers will pause talks on reviving a 2015 nuclear deal due to "external factors", the European Union's foreign policy chief said on Friday, after last-minute Russian demands threatened to torpedo the otherwise largely completed negotiations.
+He said he hoped they could resume very soon.
+Iran's foreign ministry said a pause in talks may create momentum for resolving any outstanding issues, but it insisted that external factors would not affect the will to move ahead with a collective agreement.

-Iran and world powers will pause talks on reviving a 2015 nuclear deal due to "external factors", the European Union's foreign policy chief said on Friday, after last-minute Russian demands threatened to torpedo the otherwise largely completed negotiations.
-"A pause in #ViennaTalks is needed, due to external factors," Josep Borrell wrote on Twitter.
+Iran and world powers on Friday paused negotiations on reviving a 2015 nuclear deal due to "external factors", the EU's top diplomat said after last-minute Russian demands threatened to torpedo the otherwise largely completed negotiations.
+Eleven months of talks to restore the deal which lifted sanctions on Iran in return for curbs on its nuclear programme have reached their final stages.

+But last Saturday, Russian Foreign Minister Sergei Lavrov unexpectedly demanded sweeping guarantees that Russian trade with Iran would not be affected by sanctions imposed on Moscow over its invasion of Ukraine - a demand Western powers say is unacceptable and Washington has insisted it will not agree to.
+"A pause in #ViennaTalks is needed, due to external factors," European Union foreign policy chief Josep Borrell wrote on Twitter.
 "A final text is essentially ready and on the table."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)